Sir Boateng Online

 Reliability: This is the ability of a protective device to operate under fault conditions without any difficulty.
 This means that when a protective device is reliable it must operate whenever required.

 Speed of operation: Speed of operation refers to how fast the protective device operates.
-In other words, it ensures that the extent of damage caused to installation or circuit is minimal.
+In other words, it ensures that the extent of damage caused to the installation or circuit is minimal.

 Selectivity (discrimination): Selectivity is the ability of the protective device to select and disconnect only the affected parts of the electrical installation.
 Selectivity differentiates between conditions, which require immediate action, and those, which do not.